hilbix/tino/howto/apparmor.md

   - `aa-logprof` does not do the job, as it does not allow to do it properly.
   - How to do this locally, such that dist-rules are not altered?

+## Rants

+`apparmor` is very badly designed.
+There are tons of commands, and the documentation is only a skeleton, barely explained and often misleading, outdated or plain wrong.

+All commands do not really do what you would expect and leave you completely alone in the dark if they fail, so thanks for all the fish, but you have been eaten by a Grue, already.

 ## Shit in shit out

     sudo aa-logprof

 >     Reading log entries from /var/log/syslog.
 >     Updating AppArmor profiles in /etc/apparmor.d.
 >     Enforce-mode changes: